£10.00

 Across the encampments, military displays will trace the fascinating changes in equipment, tactics and daily life across 400 years of Roman occupation of Britannia — from the early conquest to the final decades of Roman rule.A woman in a white leotard swings from a hoop.

-This year, the skies above Orchard Field will come alive with a breathtaking aerial performance from aerialist Lena Alani, and the thunder of hooves with horseback displays from Equestry Roman Cavalry.
+Breathtaking aerial performances from aerialist Lena Alani will recreate Roman entertainment and listen out for the thunder of hooves with horseback displays from Equistry Roman Cavalry.

 Whether you’re a seasoned Roman history enthusiast or bringing curious young legionaries for the first time, the living history area promises to be the beating heart of the festival.